dwinker/icom7300_remote_scope/README.md

 ToDo:
 * Need to wait for response from radio before sending next message.
+* Turn off scope data from radio when exiting.
+* Persistence on FFT display.
 * Add scale (the green bar is place reserved for scale).
 * Add markers.
 * Tune radio from markers.